KonuTech/gfk_ml_ops_data_analyst/README.md

 >  2. Rebalance the training sample pre-training.
 This corrects
       > unfairness from differences in base rates.
 >  3. Adjust labels on the training dataset and re-train.
->  4. Adjust cutoffs post-modeling.
+>  4. Adjust cutoffs post-modeling."
 > #### [SOURCE](https://pages.awscloud.com/rs/112-TZM-766/images/Fairness.Measures.for.Machine.Learning.in.Finance.pdf)